modxorg/Docs/en/extending-modx/getting-started/index.md

 ## Using MODX Externally

- Using the MODx object (and all of its respective classes) is quite simple.
+ Using the MODX object (and all of its respective classes) is quite simple.
 All you need is this code:

  ``` php
 require_once '/absolute/path/to/modx/config.core.php';